ryancox/motionless/README.md

-motionless is a Python library that takes the pain out of generating Google Static Map URLs.
+motionless is a Python library that takes the pain out of generating [Google Static Map](http://code.google.com/apis/maps/documentation/staticmaps/) URLs.
 Three map types are supported.
+Each is illustrated below.
+For fully worked code see the examples directory for code that parses and visualizes bot GeoRSS feeds and GPX files.

+Code is licensed under Apache 2.0

+For DecoratedMaps, paths are encoded if [gpolyencode](http://code.google.com/p/py-gpolyencode/) is present.
+This is useful for keeping URLs with in the 2048 character limit imposed by the service.

 CenterMap
 =========